 The Last Word on How to Use Food to Fight Hunger and Improve Your Fitness

 In conclusion, I begin week two by learning how to cause fat loss.
 I was curious if there was some correlation between fat loss and non-exercise activities (NEAT).
 So, I separated people into two groups.
-The two groups were those who had healthy body fat and those who had too much body fat.
+The two groups were those with healthy body fat and those with too much body fat.
 As I observed the two groups, a pattern emerged.

 I found that the group with a healthy amount of body fat was good at spending energy and the group with too much body fat was good at saving energy.
 Little things like how the groups walked, stood, reached, or sat were vastly different.